ryanrclewis/saintstombs/regions/eastern-europe.md

 - Cathedral Basilica of St. John the Baptist

-- St. Jozef Sebastian Pelczar (in the chapel of the relics of St Fredro), bishop, 3/28
+  - St. Jozef Sebastian Pelczar, bishop, 3/28 (in the chapel of the relics of St. Fredro)

 - Salesian Church (Salezjanie)